Comprehensive megafauna guide (2024)

 Coremaxxing, or how I learned to love the Necropolis

-Using two legion cores in succession is not a true death sentence.
-Doing it inflicts you with a disease.
-The final symptom of the disease turns you into a legion, from which there is no recovery.
-The cure for the disease is right there on lavaland.
-You can spam cores on yourself to your heart’s content if you are losing a fight hard, as long as you are ready to eat fruiting cactus and leafy mushrooms like a pig afterwards.
+A legion core is close to a full heal on lavaland.
+It also heals some niche effects like deafness or radiation.
+If you use two cores before the timer is finished, it inflicts legion disease, however, using two legion cores in succession is not a true death sentence.
+The final symptom of the disease turns you into a legion, but you can cure yourself before that - the cure for the disease is right there on lavaland.
+Thus, you can spam cores on yourself to your heart’s content if you are losing a fight hard, as long as you are ready to eat fruiting cactus and leafy mushrooms like a pig afterwards.
 Vitrium Froth, the reagent inside these, will cause the disease’s stages to lower and finally cure it.

 If you cannot find these plants for the love of you, drop a pod, buckle yourself to the stasis unit inside, and start yelling.
 Preferrably at other miners, cargo, and paramedics in that order.
 Once they arrive, get them to kill you before transporting to the station so you don’t become a legion on the way, then get cloned or brain-transplanted.
 For obvious reasons this is a last resort, since it means you not only had to use multiple cores, but also failed at curing yourself fast enough.